Sharda-jj/vmart_excel/README.md

 ## Author - SHARDA JADHAV

-This project is part of my portfolio, showcasing the SQL skills essential for data analyst roles.
+This project is part of my portfolio, showcasing the EXCEL skills essential for data analyst roles.